SamyPesse/How-to-Make-a-Computer-Operating-System/Chapter-7/README.md

 An interrupt is a signal to the processor emitted by hardware or software indicating an event that needs immediate attention.

-There are 3 types of interruptions:
+There are 3 types of interrupts:

 - **Hardware interrupts:** are sent to the processor from an external device (keyboard, mouse, hard disk, ...).
 Hardware interrupts were introduced as a way to reduce wasting the processor's valuable time in polling loops, waiting for external events.
 - **Software interrupts:** are initiated voluntarily by the software.
 It's used to manage system calls.